 During the ceremony each graduate will be stoled with a Kente cloth, native to Ghana.
 Though Kente was developed in the 17th century by the Ashanti people, it has its roots in a long tradition of African weaving, dating back to about 3000 B.C.
 Often reserved for royalty, the stole is a visual representation of history, philosophy, ethics, oral literature, religious beliefs, social values, and political thoughts.

-Although we will be unable to celebrate together physically during this unprecedented time, please use the button below to register for the Virtual Black Graduation Ceremony for 2020 Graduates.
+Although we will be unable to celebrate together physically during this unprecedented time, please help us congratualte the 2021 Graduates.